She looks a bit like you. Walks like you. Talks like you. Thinks like you. She even sings and dances like you, for better or worse.

 Count calories and/or macros if it makes sense for you.
 If you are trying to cut fat and control your energy levels, you may want to count calories and macros (fat, carbs, and protein), especially if you are putting in hard work in the gym and have set goals in mind.
 To achieve this, you’ll likely need to be in a calorie deficit.
 If you are trying to gain lean muscle, you may need to remain in a calorie surplus.
 As always, it’s best to consult a nutritionist before making any drastic diet changes.

-Counting calories or macros might seem absurd to some, but by doing so, you will develop a more accurate picture of how many calories are in a dish, and gain control over your portions.
+Counting calories or macros might seem absurd to some, but by doing so, you will develop a more accurate picture of how many calories are in a dish, and may gain better control over your portions.
 Even if for a few weeks, counting calories helps to get an idea of how many calories you are consuming per meal or per day.
 Plus, it could help you maintain a healthy weight and diet for the long term.

 Don’t demonize foods and unconditionally praise others.
 Kale isn’t the perfect food.
 Nothing is (aside from maybe hemp). ;) But seriously, go easy on the praise.
 No one food can deliver all the nutrition you need to build a healthier relationship with food.
 Some foods work more in your favor than others.
 But don’t let it get you down when you eat some junk food and stray from your goals.
-You can get back on the train.
+You can get back on the bus.

 Limit opportunities to make unhealthy choices.
 That cake eating contest might be a bad idea.
 And we all know a thing or two about pressure eating.
 The next time you are at a family gathering and have second thoughts about dessert, don’t be afraid to pass on it.

 Don’t be too restrictive.
 Many fad diets are restrictive by nature.
 Banning certain foods for a lifetime might be a bit extreme.
-A donut-less life?
+A fries-free life?
 Maybe think that one over.
 That doesn’t mean you shouldn’t try paleo, keto, or Whole30Ⓡ or the next craze.
 These diets all encourage you to pay more attention to what you eat.
 But the best plan is the one that makes the best sense for you, your goals, and your long-term health.

 This is your life story and your nutrition journey.
 While it’s yours to write, there are things out of your control.
 At the end of the day, you need to do what makes you happy and feel healthy.
 Don’t be afraid of any single ingredient or food or macronutrient.
 Don’t be afraid of off days.